2023 Best Value Mental & Social Health Services Schools in Maryland

 Top 10 Best Mental & Social Health Services Schools

-Our 2023 rankings named Baltimore City Community College the best value school in Maryland for mental and social health services students.
-Baltimore City Community College is a small public school located in the large city of Baltimore.
+Our analysis found Baltimore City Community College to be the best value school for mental and social health services students who want to pursue a degree in Maryland.
+Baltimore City Community College is a small public school located in the city of Baltimore.

-In-state tuition fees for undergraduate students at Baltimore City Community College are $3,314 per year.
+The average tuition and fees for an in-state undergraduate at Baltimore City Community College are $3,314 a year.
 On average, mental health services graduates from Baltimore City Community College take out $7,417 in student loans while working on their degree.

 Full Mental & Social Health Services at Baltimore City Community College Report